Père Lachaise, Paris's most mythical cemetery and the graves of famous personalities

 Bus 26, 60, 61, 69, 102

-Le parc de Belleville - image00032Le parc de Belleville - image00032Le parc de Belleville - image00032Le parc de Belleville - image00032 What to do in Belleville, Ménilmontant and Père-Lachaise: Our tips and best addresses
+Le parc de Belleville - image00032Le parc de Belleville - image00032Le parc de Belleville - image00032Le parc de Belleville - image00032 Things to do in the Belleville, Ménilmontant, Père-Lachaise neighborhood: Ideas for outings and great places to visit

-Out and about in Belleville, Ménilmontant and Père-Lachaise?
-No time to get bored in these lively, cosmopolitan neighborhoods.
-Just follow the guide!
+Are you strolling around Belleville, Ménilmontant, and Père-Lachaise, in the heart of Paris's 20th arrondissement?
+There's no time to get bored in these lively and cosmopolitan neighborhoods.
+Follow the guide!
 [Read more]

 Q Bar, le bistrot et restaurant Thaïlandais à Paris - A7C0208 2Q Bar, le bistrot et restaurant Thaïlandais à Paris - A7C0208 2Q Bar, le bistrot et restaurant Thaïlandais à Paris - A7C0208 2Q Bar, le bistrot et restaurant Thaïlandais à Paris - A7C0208 2 Q Bar, the excellent Thai restaurant and cocktail bar in the 11th arrondissement.